mijanr/Calculation-of-Baumann-angle/README.md

-# Project title
-Calculation of Baumann angle using deep learning methods.
+# Calculation of Baumann angle using deep learning methods.

 ## Description
 Baumann angle, also known